 PureVPN supports an absolutely ridiculous amount of payment options.
 Over 50 in fact.
 Obviously, this includes the most popular methods like credit card, bank transfer, PayPal and Bitcoin (popular in this case due to the extra anonymity cryptocurrency payment can afford you).
 Heck, you can even pay with gift vouchers from popular retail chains.
 It doesn't get much more versatile than that.

 What devices does PureVPN support?

 PureVPN currently lets you secure your browser with a dedicated Chrome plug-in, and offers app support for the following platforms:

-PureVPN can also provide software for routers and streaming devices, which is a great way to extend security to closed systems such as games consoles.
+Note: PureVPN can also provide software for routers and streaming devices (this is a great way to extend security to closed systems like games consoles.